Skip to content

 .

-├── src <- Contains both Java code and resooources
+├── src <- Contains both Java code and resources

-├── test <- Contains both Java code and resooources for testing
+├── test <- Contains both Java code and resources for testing

 Modify Dependencies